01 of 11

 Japanese-Style Soaking Tub

-The Japanese approach bathing from a totally different direction: they prefer to sit with water up to their chin, rather than lie down.
-This is a very space-efficient way to enjoy a good soak; and we know that the Japanese are very fond of space-efficient things.
+The Japanese approach bathing from a totally different direction: They prefer to sit with water up to their chin, rather than lie down.
+This is a very space-efficient way to enjoy a good soak; we know that the Japanese are very fond of space-efficient things.

 This custom bath with Japanese soaking tub by Jonathan McGrath Construction is a beautiful example of a custom stone Japanese-style soaking tub.
-The wooden platform gives this space a zen-like rustic quality and warm, welcoming style.Continue to 9 of 11 below.
+The wooden platform gives this space a zen-like rustic quality and a warm, welcoming style.Continue to 11 of 11 below.

 Wooden Barrel Tub

 Before the advent of the ceramic or stone tub, people took baths in wooden barrels.
-Usually made of treated cedar, modern barrel tubs are favourites of rustic and farmhouse decors.
+Usually made of treated cedar, modern barrel tubs are favorites in rustic and farmhouse decors.
 And they are definitely making a comeback.